SCEDC/cloud/pds-lambda-apis/README.md

+# Creating Lambda Functions and APIs

-This directory contains code and instructions for creating ObsPy-based Lambda functions compatible with Amazon API Gateway.
+This directory contains code and instructions for creating ObsPy-based Lambda functions compatible with Amazon API Gateway that use the SCEDC Public Dataset.

-**Prerequisites**
+## Prerequisites

 - Your own AWS account
 - [Docker](https://docker.com)